 Now, my dear brother, I am leaving.
 We will not see each other here, but certainly there in blessed eternity, where we will continue the conversation about the miracle of God's grace.
 My run will soon be over, it seems to me, for I have been suffering for a long time, as I judge for myself, I am suffering from consumption.
 But God knows everything, a thousand times better than we do.
 All things are possible for Him.
 Life and death are in His hands; I will go where He leads me, as He allows me to surrender.

-Last night at 2 a.m., Peter Wiens died here after 14 days of severe suffering, aged 33 years, 5 months, 22 days.
-He had recently arrived from Molotschna, and was a son of the widow of Dietrich Peters in Wernersdorf.
-He stayed here only three weeks; leaves behind his wife with four children.
-The most gratifying thing finally with Mr. Wiens is that he was saved from the fire by the miraculous grace of God.
+Last night at 2 a.m., the newly arrived Peter Wiens from Molotschna, a son of the widow of Dietrich Peters in Wernersdorf, died here after 14 days of severe suffering, at the age of 33 years, 5 months, and 22 days.
+He stayed here for only three weeks; leaves behind his wife with four children.
+Ultimately the most gratifying thing in the matter of Wiens is that in the end, he was a brand saved from the fire through the miraculous grace of God.

 Also I commend to you the warmest greetings to very dear acquaintances, brethren and brothers in office, Aeltester J. Peters of Nebraska, Aeltester Buller of Alexanderwohl, Heinrich Richert, Geddert, Wiebe from Krim, Franz Ediger from Gnadenfeld, Peter Harms, Abr.
 Harms, Jakob Harms.
 There are also the Ratzlaffs from Franzthal, Jak.
 Regehr from Pastwa, Joh.
 Regehr from Rudnerweide, Peter Kliewer, Prangenau, Peter Funk from Friedensruh; yes, all who love Jesus, and wait for His future: for our future is eternity, and we believe in the near future of the Lord.